Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 _2D_, _3D_, _Script_, and _AssetLib_ buttons at the top area of the editor.
 We were in _2D_ mode, click on _AssetLib_ to switch to _AssetLib_ mode.

-Switching to _AssetLib_ mode changes once more the viewport, now it is shows a list of assets that we can import for free into our project!
+Switching to _AssetLib_ mode changes once more the viewport, now it shows a list of assets that we can import for free into our project!
 All these assets can also be found on the Godot website's [Asset](https://godotengine.org/asset-library/asset) page.

 ![View of the AssetLib page.](godot-asteroids/godot_06.png)